Skip to product information

 I have several of my own operations in various locations, and my Indian operation has become finely tuned at connecting with *old old* family operations, or their descendants, in the case that the operation is no longer functional.
 It's gotten to a point that they are now seeking US out, which is great news for all of you.
 Lots of cool relics to find their way into the shop for years to come.

-In an area like the Subcontinent, with such a long history of harvesting and oil production, it's amazing some of these historical finds from decades, even centuries past, that I've been able to be adding to the growing collection.
+In a country like India with such a long history of harvesting and oil production, it's amazing some of these historical finds from decades, even centuries past, that I've been able to be adding to the growing collection.
 It almost feels like an archaeological find !

 “Ateek” - for those wondering, our English word for Antique has it’s roots in this word, which is the same word in both Arabic and Hebrew.
 It means ooooold ... a fitting moniker for this rare gem of an oil.

-Regardless of the specific geo-location, it’s not often we get an uncut family heirloom that is 75 years old and counting.
+Regardless of the specific geo-location, it’s not often we get an uncut family heirloom that is 46 years old and counting !

 Just consider for a moment how a good bottle of Scotch is valued.
 16-18 years old is already getting rare.
 20-25 years old, and maybe a fortunate few will get themselves a bottle.
 30 years old?
 50?
 Usually fewer than 100 bottles will be sold world wide.
 And to find an 80+ year old bottle - you could have a down payment on a house!
 A nearly 100 year old bottle might buy a neighborhood of them !!